-Physical change (to another seabed type) No LSE - this feature is at low risk from this pressure LSE - physical changes to seabed with interaction of bottom towed gear.
-Penetration and/or disturbance of the substrate below the surface of the seabed LSE - physical damage caused by persistent interaction with bottom towed gear.
-Removal of non- target species LSE - this pressure may result through bycatch from fishing gear.
-Removal of target species (NA) No LSE - this feature is at low risk from this pressure Siltation rate changes (Low), including smothering (depth of vertical sediment overburden) No LSE - this feature is at low risk from this pressure LSE - pressure may result from pr sediment. nysical disturbance of the Synthetic compound contamination (incl. pesticides, antifoulants, pharmaceuticals).
+Organic enrichment This feature is at low risk from this pl ressure Physical change (to another seabed type) This feature is at low risk from this pressure Ca ins ch int Capable of affecting (other than insignificantly) - Physical changes to seabed with interaction of bottom towed gear.
+Penetration and/or disturbance of the substrate below the surface of the seabed Capable of affecting (other than insignificantly) - Physical damage caused by persistent interaction with bottom towed gear.
+Removal of non- target species Capable of affecting (other than insignificantly) - This pressure may result through bycatch from fishing gear.
+Removal of target species (NA) This feature is at low risk from this pressure Siltation rate changes (Low), including smothering (depth of vertical sediment overburden) This feature is at low risk from this pressure Capable of affecting (other than ins from physical disturbance of the se significantly) - Pressure may result diment.
+Synthetic compound contamination (incl. pesticides, antifoulants, pharmaceuticals).
 Includes those priority substances listed in Annex II od Directive 2008/105/EC.
-(IE) No LSE - this feature is at low risk fro om this pressure Transition elements & organic-metal (e.g. No LSE - this feature is at low risk fi rom this pressure
+(IE) This feature is at low risk from this p ressure

+Transition elements & organic-metal (e.g. TBT) contamination.
+Includes those Priority substances This feature is at low risk from this pressure

+listed in Annex II of Directive

+2008/105/EC.
+(IE)